 This function rounds number n to integer digits behind the decimal point (round to nearest, in case of a tie away of the zero).

-- If the second argument is not specified, rounding is conducted to an integer.
+- If the second argument is not specified or NULL, rounding is conducted to an integer.

 - If the second argument is negative, rounding is conducted to integer digits in front of the decimal point.